CARV-ICS-FORTH/frisbee/docs/code_styles.md

 ### RULE005 - Generation of action failure

-When generating error in one function execution failure, we should generally use the following way to append string "failed to do something" and the specific err instance to construct a new error:
+When generating error in one function execution failure, we should generally use the following way to append string " failed to do something" and the specific err instance to construct a new error:

 ``` golang
 fmt.Errorf("failed to do something: %v", err)